 Many Spanish companies are rapidly increasing footprints in India and giving great career options involving Spanish.

-Multiple career paths like tourism, foreign service, translation, interpretation, language teaching, journalism, international business for which proficiency in spoken and written Spanish can be a valuable asset.
+Multiple career paths like tourism, foreign service, translation, interpretation, language teaching, journalism, and international business proficiency in spoken and written Spanish can be valuable assets.

-After learning Spanish, you can work as a language specialist in export and import industry.
+After learning Spanish, you can work as a language specialist in the export and import industry.

 One can also find plenty of Spanish Jobs in BPO, KPO, MNC, and Call centers since most of these BPO/KPO come from the USA, where Spanish is the second most important language.

-Of all the foreign language jobs in India, Spanish is one of the most sought-after.
+Of all the foreign language jobs, Spanish is one of the most sought-after.

-By learning to speak, read, and write the Spanish language, you can one day embark on a career as a Spanish language translator and interpreter, providing an invaluable service to global corporations.
+By learning to speak, read, and write the Spanish language, you can one day embark on a career as a Spanish language translator and interpreter.
+You can provide an invaluable service to global corporations.

 4. Enhance your travel experiences

-By speaking Spanish, you will enjoy yourself to the fullest and earn their appreciation and open the door to a genuine interaction and connection.
+By speaking Spanish, you will enjoy yourself to the fullest, earn their appreciation, and open the door to genuine interaction and connection.

-The mouthwatering food, evocative wines, colorful festivals, best beaches in Europe, enormous palaces, the White towns of Andalusia, spectacular mountains, warm weather, artistic heritage, impressive fiestas, magnificent cathedrals, historic cities, ancient sites, popular dances, lovely people are some of the reason to acquire Spanish.
+The delicious food, evocative wines, colorful festivals, best European beaches, enormous palaces, and the white towns of Andalusia.
+Well, ….spectacular mountains, warm weather, artistic heritage, impressive fiestas, magnificent cathedrals, historic cities, ancient sites, popular dances, lovely people are some of the reasons to acquire Spanish.

-One day, you might want to visit this amazingly beautiful and picturesque country.
+One day, you might want to visit this lovely and picturesque country.

 It is no surprise that Spain has the third-largest number of UNESCO – designated World Heritage Sites.

 According to a recent report, With an estimated 82 million visitors in 2017, Spain has overtaken the US to become the second most-visited country worldwide.
-South America is yet another amazing continent.
+South America is yet another great continent.

-There are multiple reasons to explore since the Spanish speaking continent offers varieties of beautiful places to travelers and one of the most underrated destinations.
+There are multiple reasons to explore since the Spanish-speaking continent offers various beautiful places to travelers and one of the most underrated destinations.